State Legislatures and Housing Reform project monitors how state lawmakers are working to address their states’ housing challenges in 2023.

 Several housing-related bills have been introduced in California, including:

-- SB 91 would exempt new housing projects from environmental quality reviews to end NIMBY groups from using environmental reviews to kill housing projects.
-The first hearing is scheduled for April 18.
+- SB 91 / AB 1633 would exempt new housing projects from environmental quality reviews to end NIMBY groups from using environmental reviews to kill housing projects.

 - SB 294 would adjust floor-area ratios for multi-family buildings.

 - AB 11 would create the “Affordable California Commission” to monitor and study barriers to housing affordability and access.

 - AB 835 would direct the State Fire Marshall to allow single-stairway access in multi-family buildings in the next code update.

 - AB 976 would prohibit requirements that new ADUs be developed on owner-occupied properties.
 This bill has cleared its first committee stop.

 Regular Session Dates: Jan.
 12 – May 11, 2023

 Coming off a successful reelection campaign, Colorado Gov. Jared Polis is set to make housing a priority this legislative session.
 During the closing days of his 2022 campaign, Gov Polis made Colorado’s lack of housing supply an issue and has indicated that zoning modernization is necessary for the state to address its growing housing challenges.

 In his 2023 budget proposal, Gov. Polis called for zoning modernization, and the lifting of regulatory barriers and included $15 million to help implement and support this effort.

 SB 213, a major land use reform package, would legalize more housing types by preventing local governments from banning ADUs, duplexes, triplexes, and certain multi-family projects, and expand transit-oriented housing options.
 SB 213 died on the Senate’s calendar, despite Gov. Polis making this bill one of his priorities for 2023.